d-tidwell/aipr/README.md

 2. source the .custom_bash_commands.sh in the command line ➜  aipr source ~/.custom_bash_commands.sh
-3. from the directory you wish to create the pr summary run request_pr and a git date i.e.
+3. from the directory you wish to create the pr summary run request_pr and a version of a valid git date option i.e.

         request_pr -1
         request_pr 1.day